alexnormand/alexnormand.com/contents/blog/2012/07/switching-to-wintersmith/index.md

 this will generate a static version of your site in a **build** folder ready to be uploaded to any web server.

-Wintermsith is a promising project and is actively developed by [Johan Nordberg](http://johan-nordberg.com/).
+Wintermsith is a promising project and is being actively developed by [Johan Nordberg](http://johan-nordberg.com/).
-It is a flexible, fast and easy to use static site generator.
+It is a flexible, fast and easy to use static site generator and I highly recommend it.

 At the time of writing, I haven't come across any other website powered by Wintersmith, so feel free to [fork this site](https://github.com/alexnormand/alexnormand.com) on Github.